JustinVerstijnen/DNSMEGAtool/README.md

 	- Try the domain _justinverstijnen.nl_ for a demo
 - WHOIS information about your domain
 - Displays actual NS servers
-- Give advisories about current record confgiurations or used policies
+- Give advisories about current record configurations or used policies

 ### What the tool doesn't do